Skip to main

 University-wide Navigation

-Dr. Balk is the William T. Bryan Professor of Materials Engineering in the Stanley and Karen Pigman College of Engineering.
-He has served as the Associate Dean for Research and Graduate Studies in the Pigman College of Engineering from 2018-2025, director of the Electron Microscopy Center since 2010, and he has directed the Materials Science Research Priority Area since 2023.
+Dr. Balk is the William T. Bryan Professor of Materials Engineering in the Stanley and Karen Pigman College of Engineering, and Associate Vice President for Research Development and Support in the UK Office of Research.
+He served as Associate Dean for Research and Graduate Studies in the Pigman College of Engineering from 2018-2025, director of the Electron Microscopy Center since 2010, and he has directed the Materials Science Research Priority Area since 2023.
 Before joining UK in 2004, Dr. Balk served as a visiting scientist and staff scientist at the Max-Planck-Institut für Metallforschung, in Stuttgart, Germany.
 He earned his M.S. and Ph.D. in Materials Science and Engineering at Johns Hopkins University.

 As a principal investigator, Dr. Balk has been funded by multiple sponsors including the National Science Foundation (NSF), Department of Energy, Office of Naval Research, Army Research Office, and the Defense Advanced Research Projects Agency (DARPA).
 He leads a multi-institutional project, funded by the Advanced Research Projects Agency-Energy (ARPA-E), to develop novel first-wall materials to withstand the harsh conditions of a fusion reactor environment.
 His research group works to understand structure-property relationships in the behavior of metals, alloys and ceramics, with characterization of advanced materials as the cross-cutting aspect of his research program.